Cubium/CppTutorial/5-Functions/readme.md

   y = temp;
 }
 ```
 Here we have passed `x` and `y` by value.
-In other words, we have asked the compiler to make a copy of both of these variables when they enter this scope.
+In other words, we have asked the function to tell the compiler to make a copy of both of these variables when they enter this scope.
 What do I mean by that?
 Well, let me write this example down in a small story:

 Say that you are a machinist and you need a piece of metal that you just machined painted.
 However, you would still like to keep your piece of unpainted metal and you decide to make a copy of that piece of metal to send to the painter.
 So you send your copy to the painter and you still keep the original.
 The painter then paints the copy and then returns that to you.
 You then decide you like that painted copy so you throw away the original and you replace it with the newly painted copy.

-That is what pass by value means, we hand the compiler a copy of the variable that we handed it and ask it to do something with that copy.
+That is what pass by value means, we hand the function a copy of the variable and ask it to do something with that copy.
 In this case, we have handed copies of `x` and `y` to the function `swap` and asked them to swap.
 However, we passed it into a `void()` function, meaning we will not get these copies back.
 Take a look at the following program:

 ```cpp
 #include <iostream>